WebSieve/WebSieve/README.md

 **Why explore this repo?**
 - 🧑‍💻 Hands-on implementations of state-of-the-art algorithms.
-- 📚 Well-documented code with tutorials for learners.
 - 🌈 Diverse applications, from computer vision to generative AI.
 - 💡 Open to contributions from the global AI community!